To install unsigned drivers, you need to disable driver signature enforcement on Windows 10. Here’s how.

-There are two ways to disable driver signature enforcement.
+There are three ways to disable driver signature enforcement.
 The first method is temporary and the other two methods are permanent (need to enabled signature enforcement manually).
-Follow the one depending on your need.
+Follow the one depending on what you need.

 - Advanced startup options (temporary method, resets after reboot)

 - Disable integrity checks